mlco2/codecarbon/docs/edit/model_examples.rst

 Impact of time of year and regions
 ---------------------------------------

-Carbon emissions that would be emitted from training BERT (language modeling on 8 V100s for 36 hours) :
+Carbon emissions that would be emitted from training BERT (language modeling on 8 V100s for 36 hours) in different location :

 .. image:: ./images/CO2_emitted_BERT.png